pythonwithalex/Spring2015/week3/functions.md

 + arg1, arg, ... etc are all optional but if you want your function to transform data, you probably want to use parameters in your function.
 Separate each parameter with a comma.
 + After the `def` statement line, indent 4 spaces before entering your code.
 Indent 4 more spaces for any containing `for` or `while` loop.

-## What is the Point of a Functions?
+## What is the Point of a Function?

 Here's a Trivial Example, that doesn't really express the point: